albator62/docker-images-plexmediaserver/README.md

   b.
 Click **Apply**.
 The server should become publicly accessible.
 8. Once you have claimed the server, use **CTRL+C** to stop **socat** and exit from the container.
   - `container# exit`
+9. Update the container configuration to map port 32400 to port 8080.
-9. Follow the directions from the [ecloudfs](https://hub.docker.com/r/joshhogle/ecloudfs) image for mounting folders for storing media inside the container.
+10. Follow the directions from the [ecloudfs](https://hub.docker.com/r/joshhogle/ecloudfs) image for mounting folders for storing media inside the container.
-10. Re-create and start the container.
+11. Re-create and start the container.
   - `host# /opt/docker/run-container plex`

 You should now be able to connect to your Plex server from the main Plex application online at http://plex.tv.